Charles Manson Family Murders

 Over the span of two years, the impressionable teenager endured manipulation, psychological control, and physical abuse.
 The harsh realities of who Charles Manson was revealed itself.
 From Spahn Ranch and the group acid trips, to the Beatles’ White Album and Manson’s dangerous messiah-complex, Dianne tells the riveting story of the group’s descent into madness as she lived it.

 Dianne Lake never participated in the group’s gruesome crimes.
 She was purposely insulated from them.
 However, Dianne was arrested with the rest of the Manson Family.
 As Diane learned more and more about the heinous Manson Family murders, she became a valuable witness for the prosecution’s case against Manson.

 The cop who arrested Diane, took her into his home.
 She also met other good Samaritans along her journey.
 And that is how the courageous young woman eventually found redemption.
 Miraculously, she grew up to lead an ordinary life.

 While much has been written about Charles Manson, this riveting account from an actual Manson Family cult member is a chilling portrait that recreates in vivid detail one of the most horrifying and fascinating chapters in modern American history.

 Member of the Family includes 16 pages of photographs.

-Dorri Olds is a freelance writer and journalist, member of the American Society of Journalists & Authors (ASJA) and Authors Guild (AG).
-Her articles appear in many publications including The New York Times, Marie Claire, Woman’s Day, The Establishment, ROAR, The Fix, Forward, Yahoo and Tablet.
-Her short stories appear in 7 book anthologies including the Chicken Soup for the Soul series.
+Dorri Olds is a freelance writer and journalist whose bylines include The New York Times, Marie Claire, Woman’s Day, The Establishment, ROAR, The Fix, Forward, Yahoo, and Tablet.
+Her short stories are published in eight book anthologies including the Chicken Soup for the Soul series.